 ● And any other psychological disorder recognized by the DSM-V

 If you are deemed eligible by a licensed mental health provider, you may obtain what is known as a letter of prescription to help facilitate this process.
-Dr. Jessica Hollander now provides these evaluations to determine whether you may qualify for this special accommodation.
+Dr. Jessica Hollander conducts these evaluations to determine whether you may qualify for this special accommodation.
 Please contact our office for additional information!